 Cover your bases before posting a job.

 Regular positions in the BCGEU and BCNU must be posted for a minimum of 14 days.
 This gives applicants enough time to view and respond to the posting.
 If you're posting in the summer or close to a holiday, you may need to post for longer than usual to attract enough applicants.

-Understand Where You Will Find Your Applicants
+Where to Find Applicants

 Before you start recruiting, define the size of your search area.
 Think about where qualified applicants are most likely to be and decide how broad or narrow you want the search to be.